GSMATerminals/Generic-eUICC-Test-Profile-for-Device-Testing-Public/README.md

 TS.48 V2.0 now includes the required profile content to allow running of 5G SA test cases and also V2X test cases, for both SIM Alliance v2.1 and 2.3 speciation’s.

 Please note: Four reference  ASN.1 Files are available with and without the V2X capability, for both SIM Alliance 2.1 and 2.3

+TS.48 V3.0 takes account of feedback that we received, and ensures this specification is now compliant to 3GPP TS 31.102 Release 15 v15.9.0, specifically noting the EF-NSI is not compatible with this release.

+There are 4 Test Profile files within the zip pack:
+SAIP 2.3 with BER-TLV
+SAIP 2.3 without BER-TLV
+SAIP 2.1 with BER-TLV
+SAIP 2.1 without BER-TLV
+(SAIP = SIMAlliance Interoperable Profile)